 1) Confirm who can authorize the move

 Only the account owner or an authorized user can request the Number Transfer PIN.
 If you’re just a member on the family plan, ask the owner to add you as authorized or to generate the PIN for you.
 If you’re splitting the plan but staying with AT&T, that’s a Transfer of Billing Responsibility (different process).
-(AT&T)

 2) Generate your AT&T Number Transfer PIN